1985 Major League Baseball postseason: Toronto Blue Jays vs. Kansas City Royals

 This was the first postseason meeting between the Blue Jays and Royals.
-The Royals overcame a 3–1 series deficit to defeat the Blue Jays in seven games and return to the World Series for the second time in six years.
+The Royals overcame a 3–1 series deficit to defeat the Blue Jays in seven games, returning to the World Series for the second time in six years.

 Dave Stieb pitched eight solid innings as the Blue Jays won Game 1.
-Al Oliver hit a two-out RBI single in the bottom of the tenth in Game 2 to take a 2–0 series lead headed to Kansas City.
+Al Oliver hit a two-out RBI single in the bottom of the tenth in Game 2 to give the Blue Jays a 2–0 series lead headed to Kansas City.
 In Game 3, the Royals cut the Blue Jays series lead to 2–1, powered by star third baseman George Brett’s dominant performance with two home runs.
 The Blue Jays narrowly won Game 4 to take a 3–1 series lead thanks to their bullpen keeping the Royals’ offense at bay.
-The Royals' Danny Jackson pitched a complete game shutout in Game 5 to send the series back to Toronto.
-In Game 6, Brett hit his third home run as the Royals forced a seventh game.
+Danny Jackson pitched an eight-hit complete game shutout in Game 5 as the Royals won to send the series back to Toronto.
+In Game 6, Brett hit his third home run of the series as the Royals forced a seventh game.
 In Game 7, the Royals jumped out to an early lead and did not relinquish it, winning by a 6–2 score to secure the pennant.
 Game 7 was the last postseason game ever played at Exhibition Stadium.

 This was the first of three consecutive defeats in the ALCS for the Blue Jays.
 Following their 1985 loss, they fell to the eventual World Series champion Oakland Athletics in five games in 1989 and lost to another eventual champion in the Minnesota Twins in 1991, also in five games.
 However, Toronto would win its first pennant in 1992 over the Athletics in six games en route to a World Series title.
+This was the last time the Blue Jays played in a Game 7 until the ALCS in 2025, which they won.

-This was the last time the Royals won the AL pennant until 2014, where they swept the Baltimore Orioles before falling in the World Series.
+The Royals would eventually win the pennant again in 2014 over the Baltimore Orioles in a sweep before falling in the World Series.

 The Royals and Blue Jays would meet again thirty years later in the ALCS in 2015, which the Royals won in six games en route to another World Series title.